EBISPOT/OLS/ols-apps/ols-neo4j-app/README.md

-# OLS-NEO4J
+== OLS-NEO4J

-This module is a spring boot application for creating a Neo4j index for a given ontology.
+This module builds an app for creating a standalone Neo4J index for one or more ontologies.

 This application will build an embedded neo4j database (currently version 2.2.2)